-When to buy critical illness insurance
+When should you buy critical illness insurance?

 Critical illness insurance protects you financially in the event that you fall ill with a serious or life-threatening illness.
 You should get critical illness insurance when the financial ramifications of a prolonged illness will have a major impact on your life.
 It allows you to spend money on medical or non-medical expenses that come up in your recovery.
 Like life insurance, critical illness insurance gets more expensive as you age.